-Dr Ian Bloodworth graduated from the University of Birmingham in 1963 with a first class BSc in Physics.
-After receiving his PhD from Oxford, Dr Bloodworth returned to Birmingham in 1977 as a staff member and worked here until 2003.
-Whilst working for the University of Birmingham at CERN in Geneva, Dr Bloodworth saw first-hand the value of developing the physicists of the future.
+Dr Ian Bloodworth graduated from Birmingham in 1963 with a first class BSc in Physics.
+After receiving his PhD from Oxford, Dr Bloodworth returned to Birmingham as a staff member and worked here until 2003.
+Whilst working for the University at CERN in Geneva, Dr Bloodworth saw first-hand the value of developing the physicists of the future.
 He wanted to encourage students to achieve outstanding results during their time at Birmingham, so he left a gift in his will to fund a prize for high performing students.
 The Ian Bloodworth Prize, established in 2012, awards £500 each year to a student who has achieved outstanding results in their field.

 “I have greatly appreciated the support of the prize, both financially and emotionally.
 Hard work is essential to strive for excellence, and awards like this provide that added encouragement to follow, and hopefully achieve, our dreams.” - Anjalika Nande, 4th Year MSci Theoetical Physics and Applied Mathematics and Ian Bloodworth Prize recipient.

-You can have a lasting impact by joining alumni like Denis, Audrey, and Ian and remembering Birmingham with a gift in your will.
-Please feel free to contact our Legacy Officer, Emma Hazlewood, on +44(0) 121 414 7957 or firstname.lastname@example.org if you would like more information.
+You can have a lasting impact by joining alumni and friends like Denis, Audrey, Ian, Norman, and Lois and remembering Birmingham with a gift in your will.
+Please feel free to contact our Legacy Officer on +44(0) 121 414 7957 or email firstname.lastname@example.org if you would like more information.